PedroCristo/README-TEST/README.md

 * To provide users with a visually pleasing website that is intuitive to use and easy to navigate.
 * To provide a website with a clear purpose.
 * To provide role-based permissions that allows user to interact with the website.
-* To provide tools that allows users to search for recipes.
+* To provide tools that allow users to search for recipes.

 ## Design